apache/arrow-adbc/docs/source/development/releasing.rst

 Verify the Release
 ------------------

-Start the vote thread on dev@arrow.apache.org.
+Start the vote thread on dev@arrow.apache.org using the template email from ``06-binary-verify.sh``.

 Voting and approval
 ===================